-The Prevention Council also offers three different substance abuse education classes designed for youth involved in the court system.
+The Prevention Council also offers different substance abuse education classes and trainings designed for youth involved in the court system.
 These substance abuse education classes are not limited to court-referred participants.
 Both programs are offered to schools as alternatives to suspensions, in addition to suspensions, and also to parents or guardians wishing to refer their child(ren).
 Both classes have fees attached that can be waived or reduced in some circumstances.
 The classes are best suited for first- or second-time non-violent offenders.

 The Prevention Council offers 3 different education classes.
 The classes are designed primarily for teens and young adults involved in the criminal justice system or students in violation of school and athletic codes of conduct.
 Classes are open to all and appropriate for anyone wanting a better understanding of the use of alcohol and other substances in one’s life

 Offered: 3-4 times a year on Monday evenings

 6 – 8 p.m.
 Registration required call 518-581-1230 for the next scheduled course.